-Mattis, Tillerson call out Russia in overseas remarks
+Tillerson: US to maintain Ukraine-related sanctions on Russia until Crimea is returned

 - Tillerson is in Brussels to reinforce US commitment to NATO

+He added, "We will continue to hold Russia accountable to its Minsk commitments.
+The United States sanctions will remain until Moscow reverses the actions that triggered our sanctions."

+At his confirmation hearings in January, Tillerson called Russia's claims on Crimea "illegitimate."
+And US Ambassador to the United Nations Nikki Haley also said last month that US sanctions would remain in place against Russian until it withdraws from Crimea.

-Washington (CNN)President Donald Trump's top foreign policy and defense officials publicly criticized Russian actions Friday in comments aimed at reassuring US allies.
+Earlier Friday, Tillerson and Defense Secretary James Mattis criticized Russian actions in overseas comments aimed at reassuring US allies.

-Both Secretary of State Rex Tillerson and Defense Secretary James Mattis criticized Russian involvement in Ukraine.
 Mattis, appearing with his British counterpart in London, also called out the Putin regime for "mucking around" in other people's elections -- a particularly notable claim coming at a time when federal and congressional investigators are probing alleged Russian meddling in the US elections last November.

 "We look to engaging with Russia on a political or diplomatic level, but right now, Russia is choosing to be a strategic competitor," Mattis said during a news conference with Michael Fallon, the UK defense secretary.
 He also said "Russian activity" in Afghanistan "gives us concern," though he stopped short of saying the Putin government was arming the Taliban.

-At NATO headquarters in Brussels, Tillerson spoke ahead of a meeting there by saying NATO posture in Eastern Europe in response to "Russia's aggression in Ukraine and elsewhere" would be a top subject of conversation at the meeting.
+Tillerson previewed his comments ahead of the meeting by saying NATO posture in Eastern Europe in response to "Russia's aggression in Ukraine and elsewhere" would be a top subject of conversation at the meeting.

-A spokeswoman for the Russian foreign ministry dismissed Tillerson's remarks, telling CNN, "We want to see the US foreign policy, not just quotes."
+Responding to those remarks, a spokeswoman for the Russian foreign ministry told CNN, "We want to see the US foreign policy, not just quotes."

 In response to Mattis, Alexey Pushkov, a senior Russian lawmaker, tweeted, "New US administration sounds just like the old one — Mattis is indistinguishable from (former Defense Secretary Ash) Carter, Tillerson is talking about 'Russian aggression.'
 (Barack) Obama and (Hillary) Clinton must be happy."